Last Updated on

-- Customers default to using the brand to “get the job done” – building brand loyalty.
+- Customers default to using that brand to “get the job done” – building brand loyalty.

 - Product development teams can focus on a more meaningful measure of analysis regarding what matters to customers – how well did we get the job done?

 - A better understanding of the customer’s job-to-be-done makes marketing more innovative and effective.

 It is good practice to consider the customer’s “jobs-to-be-done” so that the right solutions can be offered.